NMAAHC Building, designed by Freelon Adjaye Bond Smith Group, architects

 The American plantation system relied heavily on African slave craftsmen kidnapped from Africa.
 Written records and examination of many of these buildings, such as Magnolia in Plaquemine’s Paris in 1785, the Gippy Plantation in South Carolina, and Windsor Hall in Greenville, Georgia, indicate slave architectural involvement.
 Some slave artisans were hired out to other owners, such as James Bell of Virginia, who was sent to Alabama to construct three spiral staircases for the Watkins-Moore-Grayson mansion.
 One of the more original structures designed and built by slaves was the Shotgun House.

 The Massachusetts Institute of Technology (MIT) formed the first formal architecture program in 1867.
 One year later, the Freedmen’s Bureau founded Hampton Institute to train Blacks, including many former slaves.
 This program was the curriculum model for the Tuskegee Institute.
-Many early, recognized Black architects began their careers through Tuskegee as students or as faculty; its department of Mechanical Industries was headed by Robert R. Taylor, one of the first Blacks to graduate from MIT.
+Many early, recognized Black architects began their careers at Tuskegee as students or as faculty; its Department of Mechanical Industries was headed by Robert R. Taylor, one of the first Blacks to graduate from MIT.

 Another Tuskegee professor was Wallace A. Rayfield, who designed many Black churches, including Ebenezer Baptist Church in Chicago and Birmingham’s Sixteenth Street Baptist Church.
 In 1897, John A. Lankford established one of the first Black architectural offices in America in Washington, D.C.
 He was a Tuskegee graduate and former superintendent of the Department of Mechanical Industries at Shaw University.
 Lankford designed many office buildings and churches in the east and south.
 Also, the University Board of Trustees approved the School of Architecture at Howard University on February 9, 1911.

 Other African American architects during the first half of the 20th century include George Washington Foster, Vertner Woodson Tandy, John Lewis Wilson, Julian Francis Abele, Paul Revere Williams, and George Washington Smith.
-Though discouraged by his Los Angeles High School teacher, he worked his way through the University of Southern California’s School of Architecture and gained considerable fame.
+Though discouraged by his Los Angeles High School teacher, he worked at the University of Southern California’s School of Architecture and gained considerable fame.
 He designed homes for Betty Grable, Frank Sinatra, Cary Grant, and many other Hollywood stars.
 He also designed the Los Angeles Airport (LAX) Exposition Restaurant.
 Clarence W. “Cap” Wigington became a renowned architect across the Midwestern United States at a time when there were few African American architects in the entire United States.
 Wigington was the nation's first Black municipal architect, working for the city of Saint Paul, Minnesota, for 34 years.

-In 1968, Whitney M. Young, Jr., civil rights leader, addressed the continued racism in the architecture profession when speaking at the American Institute of Architects (AIA) national convention.
+In 1968, Whitney M. Young, Jr., a civil rights leader, addressed the continued racism in architecture when speaking at the American Institute of Architects (AIA) national convention.
 His speech caused the Ford Foundation to establish scholarships, and the AIA created a task force on equal opportunity.
 The recession of the mid-1970s hurt the entire architectural profession, as did President Nixon’s freeze on the construction of low-income housing.
 Soon after, William Coleman, a Black lawyer from Philadelphia, established a landmark affirmative action program that mandated that 15% of federal funds for mass transit projects be awarded to minority firms.

 As of 2013, fewer than 2 percent of the 105,000 licensed architects in the United States are African American, according to the National Association of Minority Architects (NOMA).
 Minority architects are rare at blue-chip architectural firms and seldom seen in senior management positions at these firms.
 In the last decade, the American Institute of Architects (AIA) has teamed up with NOMA, other minority architectural groups, and architecture schools at HBCUs.
 It recently partnered with the Girl Scouts to broaden the profession and to attract more women and people of diverse racial and ethnic backgrounds.